gvwilson/fiction/in-heck/index.md

 "Let's just head down to the square.
 Whatever's gonna happen is gonna happen there."

-They reached the square moments before the Prosecutors.
+They reached the square moments before the Regulators.
 A double handful of townspeople were already milling around—Gumption wasn't the only one who'd run ahead and spread word.
 Mayor Lupus stood on the porch of the mayor's house